alessandrolandra/meta-ppgInteraction/README.md

 Patches
 =======

-Please submit any patches against the meta-ppgInteraction layer through the github issue section of this repository
+Please submit any patches against the meta-ppgInteraction layer through the github issue section of this repository.

 Maintainer: https://github.com/alessandrolandra